megaeriv/Advanced-Data-Analytics--SQL/README.md

 - It helps track trends and identify seasonality of data

 ### 2. Cumulative Analysis 📈
+- This is the agrregation of data progressibely over time
+- Helps to understand business growth

 ### 3. Performance Analysis ⚙️
+- This is the comparing of a current value to a target value
+- Helps measure sucess and compare performance

 ### 4. Part-to-Whole 🧩